3of7/AIH/README.md

 uv pip install -r requirements.txt
 ```

-3. Update the `DATA_DIR` path in the training script to point to your dataset
+3. Update the `DATA_DIR` path in the brain_tumor_vit.py script to point to your dataset

 4. Run training:
 ```bash